-If you’re flying to Japan from the US or Canada, the UK or Europe, there’s going to be a bit of time difference between your home destination and the time in Japan.
+If you’re flying to Japan from the US, Canada, the UK, or Europe, there will be a time difference between your home destination and the time in Japan.

-In fact, it can be as much as 17 hours ahead depending upon the time of year you travel and where you’re flying from.
-Add to this the disruption to sleep that can occur when you take a long flight and you’re got a recipe for jetlag that can seriously mess up the first few days of your trip.
-So how can you reduce its effects?
+In fact, depending on the time of year you travel and where you’re flying from, you can be as much as 17 hours ahead.
+Add to this the disruption to sleep that can occur when you take a long flight, and you’ve got a recipe for jetlag that can seriously mess up the first few days of your trip.
+So, how can you reduce its effects?

-Jetlag occurs when your internal body clock that controls when you wake up and when you want to sleep, and the time zone you fly to have a mismatch.
+Jetlag occurs when your internal body clock which controls when you wake up and when you want to sleep, and the time zone you fly to have a mismatch.

-If you fly in from London, for example, you could be trying to go to bed at 10pm to get a full day of sightseeing in the next day, but your body thinks it’s only mid afternoon.
+Or vice versa!
+If you fly in from London, for example, you could be trying to go to bed at 10 pm to get a full day of sightseeing done the next day, but your body thinks it’s only mid-afternoon.

-Beating jetlag completely is hard if you have a very large time difference – but, you can speed up how long it takes you get to over it with a number of tips and tricks.
+Beating jetlag completely is hard if you have a very large time difference, but with some tips and tricks, you can speed up the time it takes you to get over it.

 If You Want to Adjust Faster

-The general rule is that it will take you one day to recover from each hour of your time change – so, if you’re flying from the UK to Japan, you’re looking at a time difference of between 7-9 hours ahead depending on the time of year.
-That means it’ll take about a week for you to adjust.
+The general rule is that it will take you one day to recover from each hour of your time change.
+So, if you’re flying from the UK to Japan, you’re looking at a time difference of between 7 and 9 hours ahead, depending on the time of year.
+That means it’ll take you about a week to adjust.

-If you’re flying from west coast of the US, where the time difference can be a whopping 17 hours behind Japan, that might seem like you’ll never catch up, but in reality you’ll also only be seven hours behind the actual time in Japan (just on a different day), so, again, you’ll take about a week to adjust.
+If you’re flying from the west coast of the US, where the time difference can be a whopping 17 hours behind Japan, it might seem like you’ll never catch up.
+In reality, you’ll also only be seven hours behind the actual time in Japan (just on a different day), so, again, it will take about a week to adjust.

-However, if you start some of the tricks below before you leave, or on the flight, you can speed things up by a few days.
+However, starting some of the tricks below before you leave, or on the flight, you can speed things up by a few days.

-Don’t do all of them or you’ll confuse your body even further.
-Just pick one of the tips that involve using light or food to shift your body clock internally – and maybe consider adding some Pycnogenol as well.
+Don’t do all of them, or you’ll further confuse your body.
+Just pick one of the tips that involves using light or food to shift your body clock internally—and maybe consider adding some Pycnogenol as well.

-As we said, it takes about a day to adjust to each one hour time shift, but if, however, you can start moving your bedtime back or forward one hour (depending whether you need to shift forward or back to get onto Japanese time) and get up an hour earlier/later for 2-3 days beforehand, you’ll already be partly adjusted by the time you arrive.
+As we said, adjusting to each one-hour time shift takes about a day.
+If, however, you can start moving your bedtime back or forward one hour (depending on whether you need to shift forward or back to get onto Japanese time) and get up an hour earlier/later for 2-3 days beforehand, you’ll already be partly adjusted by the time you arrive.

 And it’s not just sleep you should adjust.

-Also, try and move your meal times.
-While the main clock of our body is controlled by light and dark, scientists now believe there are secondary clocks that feed into that master clock – and one of these is controlled by food intake.
+Also, try to change your meal times.
+While the main clock of our body is controlled by light and dark, scientists now believe there are secondary clocks that feed into that master clock – one of which is controlled by food intake.

 If you start to shift your food clock, the master clock also changes.